 She starts to scream "NO.NO...PLEASE NO!!"

-The figure slides the knife across her throat; I can't see if it has cut her, I lurch forward to grab it screaming my own plea,
+The figure slides the knife across her throat; I can't see if it has cut her, I try to lurch forward to grab it screaming my own plea.

 I bolt upright gasping for breath; I look around blinking several times until my eyes adjust to the darkness of my bedroom.
 I'm covered in sweat, but I feel cold.
 I start to control my breathing as I realise it's just another nightmare.

 It feels like I've just managed to close my eyes when I groggily awake to the sound of my alarm.
-I switch it off; looking at the time the clock reads 8.30am.
+I switch it off catching a quick glance at the time, the clock reads 8.30am.

-Oh shit!
-I meant to be at work now.
+"Ah crap!"
+I say out loud as I'm meant to be at work right now.

-I scramble out of bed and jump to my wardrobe desperately searching for my work clothes, why do I never prepare them the night before?
-I grab a pair of skinny jeans, hastily remove my pyjama bottoms and put them on.
+I scramble out of bed and jump to my wardrobe desperately searching for my work clothes.

 Looking around my untidy room, I spot my black, t-shirt scrunched on the floor next to some empty food wrappers.
 I was meant to wash it, but I forgot.
 I take off my vest top and put it on, ignoring the fact that it's creased.